 Tony Lau has over 20 years of audit, accounting and corporate finance experience.
-PricewaterhouseCoopers in Hong Kong for 12 years and thereafter held a senior finance executive for a number of PRC Groups in Hong Kong.
+He worked in PricewaterhouseCoopers in Hong Kong for 12 years and thereafter held a senior finance executive for a number of PRC Groups in Hong Kong.
 He had extensive exposures in working on complex projects including overseas mergers, acquisitions and IPOs.